cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 > Backend program **INQCUST** is being driven by this API call utilising
 > copybook **INQCUSTZ**.
 Note the copybook INQCUSTZ and INQCUST are
 > identical except that in INQCUSTZ any POINTERs have been converted
-> into PIC X(4), this is to allowed zOS Connect EE to utilise the
+> into PIC X(4), this is to allowed zOS Connect to utilise the
 > copybook correctly.

 #### Swagger details: